pd-projects/hugo-puredata.info/content/objects/list.md

 - list fromsymbol
 - list tosymbol
 arguments:
-- type: symbol
-  description: 'sets the function of [list], possible values: append, prepend, store,
-    split, trim, length, fromsymbol and tosymbol.
+- description: 'sets the function of [list], possible values: append, prepend, store, split, trim, length, fromsymbol and tosymbol.
 The default value is ''append''.'
+  type: symbol
 inlets:
   1st:
+  - type: anything
-    anything: set messages to concatenate to a second list and output (a bang is a zero element list).
+    description: set messages to concatenate to a second list and output (a bang is a zero element list).
   2nd:
+  - type: anything
-    anything: set messages to append to the first list (a bang is a zero element list and clears it).
+    description: set messages to append to the first list (a bang is a zero element list and clears it).
 outlets:
   1st:
+  - type: list
-    list: the concatenated list.
+    description: the concatenated list.
 draft: false
 ---
 Short for "list append"